RayTracing/raytracing.github.io/README.md

 ### Downloading The Source Code
-The [GitHub home][] for this project contains all source and documentation associated with the _Ray Tracing in One Weekend_ series of books.
+The [GitHub home][] for this project contains all source and documentation associated with the _Ray Tracing in One Weekend_ book series.
 To clone or download the source code, see the green "Clone or download" button in the upper right of the project home page.

 ### Programming Language
 This book is written in C++, and uses some modern features of C++11.
 The language and features were chosen to be broadly understood by the largest collection of programmers.
-It is not meant to represent ideal C++ code.
+It is not meant to represent ideal (or optimized) C++ code.

 ### Implementations in Other Languages
 The _Ray Tracing in One Weekend_ series has a long history of implementations in other programming